Huai'an: Geography

 Huai'an lies on the Huai River in the alluvial Jianghuai Plain.
 The area is very flat with only a few notable hills in Xuyi County.
 The highest altitude in the municipality is 200 m.
 The area is notable for its large number of lakes, rivers, and canals.
 The Grand Canal connects with the Huai in the city.
 Hongze Lake, the fourth-largest freshwater lake in China, is southwest of the urban districts.
 Towards the south, there are also several smaller lakes.
 Huai'an is situated almost directly south of Lianyungang, southeast of Suqian, northwest of Yancheng, and north of Yangzhou and Nanjing in Jiangsu and northeast of Chuzhou in Anhui.

 Climate

 The climate in Huai'an is mild, generally warm and temperate.
-Winters are much drier than in summer.
+Winters are much drier than summers.
 Its Köppen climate classification is Cwa: humid subtropical climate with dry winters.

 Administration

 The prefecture-level city of Huai'an administers 7 county-level divisions, including 4 urban districts and 3 more rural counties.

 These are further divided into 127 township-level divisions, including 84 towns, 33 townships, and 10 subdistricts.